square/Listable/README.md

 #### ItemElement
 The core value type which represents row content.
-This view model which describes the content of a given row / item, via the `identifier`, and the `wasMoved` and `wasUpdated` methods.
+This view model which describes the content of a given row / item, via the `identifier`, and the `wasMoved` and `isEquivalent` methods.
 You describe how it's drawn via the `Appearance` `associatedtype`.
 When it's time to display the item on screen, or size an item, `apply(to:for:with:)` is called, which is where you push the content from your `ItemElement` onto a view.

 ```swift
 public protocol ItemElement